felipealbrecht/DeepBlue-Manual/04-inserting-data/04-01-inserting-experiments-example.md

-### Example: Inserting Experiment
+### Example: Inserting an Experiment

-In this example we will insert an Experiment from ENCODE project.
-Remark: it is just an example, this Experiment is already included in DeepBlue.
+In this example we will insert an Experiment from the ENCODE project.
+Note: it is just an example, this Experiment is already included in DeepBlue.

 ```python
 import gzip